CloudTheWolf/AssetBee/README.md

 ## About AssetBee

-AssetBee is an Open Source Asset Management System designed to make managing you IT Assets easy.
+AssetBee is a Simple Asset Management System designed to make managing you IT Assets easy.

 - Manage your Hardware Assets
 - Manage your Software Assets / Licence Renewals.